-The main mode of play in the game is "Championship".
-There are four characters to chose from with differing abilities (speed, grip, acceleration et cetera); you pick one and then compete against the other three in a series of 3-lap races, passing buoys, jumping ramps and avoiding obstacles.
+Championship is the main mode of play.
+There are four characters to choose from with differing abilities (speed, grip, acceleration, etc); you pick one and then compete against the other three in a series of three-lap races, passing buoys, jumping ramps and avoiding obstacles.
 Pass a buoy on the correct side and your engine power (and thus your speed) increases.
 Miss a buoy and your engine drops to its lowest setting.

-Visually Wave Race 64 opts for a bright and colourful look.
-Whilst not being able to throw out as many polygons as later games machines, good designs give the game an impressive stylised look and the on-screen action is fast and smooth.
-There are some good details such as birds flying through the sky or the lights and LED screens that illuminate "Twilight City".
-Banners can be seen around the courses and unlike previous re-releases these include Kawasaki ones.
-The skies offer some variety to the stages with some opting for a bright blue whilst "Marine Fortress" goes for a murky look, and "Sunset Bay" has a warm orange glow.
+Visually, Wave Race 64 opts for a bright, colourful, pleasantly chunky look.
+Whilst not being able to throw out as many polygons as later consoles, solid designs give the game an impressive stylised look and the on-screen action is fast and smooth.
+That is unless you're playing the PAL version, which is slower — 50Hz versus NTSC's 60Hz — and squashed vertically with thick black borders top and bottom.
+There are some fine details, such as birds flying through the sky and the lights and screens that illuminate Twilight City.
+Banners can be seen around the courses and the skies bring some variety to stages, with some opting for a bright blue whilst Marine Fortress goes for a murky look, and Sunset Bay has a warm orange glow.

-The degree of fluidic violence exhibited varies between stages and during different points of a course, but however the water is buffeting your Jet Ski about it always feels right.
-Sometimes there's a gentle wobble, in choppier waters you fight for control and other times it feels like you'll be thrown violently from your watercraft – sometimes you are.
-A misjudged aerial movement, an overly ambitious turn or a hard impact can lead to some spectacular looking crashes as your rider is thrown off their Jet Ski, flailing about or disappearing off-screen as the machine flies off in a different direction.
+The degree of fluidic violence exhibited varies between stages and during different points of a course, but however the water is buffeting your Jet Ski, it always feels right.
+Sometimes there's a gentle wobble, in choppier waters you fight for control, and other times it feels like you'll be thrown violently from your watercraft – sometimes you are.
+A misjudged aerial movement, an overly ambitious turn, or a hard impact can lead to some spectacular-looking crashes as your rider is thrown into the water, flailing about or disappearing off-screen as the machine flies off in a different direction.

-Complementing the impressive water physics are the spot on controls.
-You use the control stick for movement and a button for your throttle (A or ZL is the default on Wii U controllers).
-Tight turns are possible by pulling back as you make the movement, and shifting your centre of gravity is useful for dealing with difficult landings.
-There are buttons to help with tight turns and to soften the bouncing as you ride over waves, but you can mostly get away with just using the throttle and control stick.
-Speeding around a course is a lot of fun and your rider does exactly what you ask of them, meaning any falls or collisions feel like a misjudgement on your part – apart from when some prat just rides into you.
+Complementing the impressive water physics are spot-on controls.
+Tighter turns are possible by pulling back further as you steer, and shifting your centre of gravity is useful for dealing with difficult landings.
+There are buttons for more advanced racers to help with the tightest turns and to soften the bouncing as you ride over waves, but novices can mostly get away with just using the throttle and control stick.
+Speeding around a course is a lot of fun and your rider does exactly what you ask of them, meaning any falls or collisions feel like a misjudgement on your part, apart from when some prat just rides into you.

-There's a variety of good music in the game that can be breezy, energetic, sometimes intense and which will largely go unnoticed during gameplay.
-The true soundtrack to the game is the revving engines and the crashing waves.
-These work well at immersing you in the action and there are others that are good too: thuds and clanks as you clip something, smashes as you hit an object hard and grunts and yells when riders collide.
-This eShop release may not be the (Japanese exclusive) Rumble Pak version of the game, but the sounds combine well with the onscreen action to make you feel every bump your rider takes.
+There's a variety of decent music in the game that can be breezy, energetic, and sometimes intense, but which will largely go unnoticed during gameplay; the true soundtrack to the game is the revving engines and the crashing waves.
+These work well at immersing you in the action and there are others that are good, too: thuds and clanks as you clip something, smashes as you hit an object hard, and grunts and yells when riders collide.
+The audio effects combine well with the onscreen action to make you feel every bump your rider takes.

 Championship mode is available in Normal, Hard and Expert flavours; clearing the final course on one difficulty setting opens the next.
 Normal has six courses for you to race through and the difficulty is well judged.
-The opener "Sunny Beach" is a basic oval circuit, with subsequent courses introducing ramps, obstacles, tighter turns and rougher conditions.
-Moving on to the Hard mode there is some disappointment in the fact that you race on the same six courses with a seventh thrown in too (Expert adds an eighth).
+The opener, Sunny Beach, is a basic oval circuit, with subsequent courses introducing ramps, obstacles, tighter turns and rougher conditions.
+Moving on to the Hard mode, there is some disappointment in the fact that you race on the same six courses with a seventh thrown in, and Expert adds an eighth.
 Thankfully there are some changes to stop things being too similar.
-You'll find the water is choppier, there are more buoys and obstacles about and there are some alternate routes to be found.
-There is a noticeable bump in difficulty from Normal to Hard, where mistakes are soon punished and a crash late on will ruin your race.
+You'll find the water is choppier, there are more buoys and obstacles about, and there are some alternate routes to be found.
+There is a noticeable bump in challenge from Normal to Hard, where mistakes are soon punished and a late crash will ruin your race.

 An alternative way of playing is provided by Stunt Mode.
 Available on all courses you earn points by riding through rings and earn yet more points from performing any stunts that you feel like in-between.
-It's fun, but not as fun as the 2P VS. mode.
+It's fun, but not as satisfying as the 2P VS. mode.
 Although there is a downgrade in visual detail, it moves along fluidly and the ability to race a friend adds considerable replay value to a game that already offers you good reasons to return.